Regression Discontinuity Design – Sharp

 Complete scripts with diagnostics, robustness checks, and result export.

 Lee's insight: by comparing candidates who barely won to candidates who barely lost, you get something close to a randomized experiment — but created naturally by the sharp cutoff rule that determines who wins.
-This approach is a regression discontinuity design.
+This approach is a regression discontinuity design (RDD).

-The finding: barely winning an election increases the probability of winning the next election by about 45 percentage points.
-The incumbency advantage is real and enormous.
+The finding: in US House elections, barely winning increases the probability of winning the next election by roughly 40 percentage points.
+The incumbency advantage is real and substantial.

 What RDD Does